vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 We used the following methods as part of our modelling process:

 * Supervised Learning
 	* Random Forest - We used a max depth of 20 in order to get the best results.
  	* GBoost
  	* XGBoost
- * Neural Networks - We used ‘relu’ as the activation function for the first three layers, and then output one linear result for the last layer, as our predicted value is continuous.
+ 	* Neural Networks - We used ‘Relu’ as the activation function for the first three layers, and then output one linear result for the last layer, as our predicted value is continuous.

  <p align="center">
     <img src="supervised_imgs/neural network/nn_arch.PNG">